vaaas/remote-dconf/README.md

 - database: the dconf database of the user the process is running as will be used.
 All the magic is handled by `dconf`.
 You can find the dconf database at `~/.config/dconf/user`.
 - port: configured in the dconf entry `/org/vas/remote-dconf/port`.
 If not found, defaults to `8000`.
 - token: configured in the dconf entry `/org/vas/remote-dconf/token`.
 If not found, defaults to `test`.

+# Architecture

+Code is kept intentionally minimal and avoids external dependencies. `remote-dconf` is written in barebones PHP; composer is not used.

+You will find some utility classes in `lib`:

+- `request.php` provides a nicer API to PHP request data, which is normally stored in globals.
+- `response.php` provides a nicer API for serving responses.
+Responses serve themselves through the `serve()` method.

+`index.php` performs the business logic, which should be self-explanatory.

+There is no PHP dconf library.
+Instead, we use the `dconf` binary and pipe its output to our response.
+To reduce unnecessary forking, our authentication token is loaded into an environment variable.

+We use the PHP built-in server, which doesn't have the best performance, but it can manage a few hundred requests per second.
+For the purposes of this project, this should suffice.

+If you want encryption, you should use a reverse proxy.